Scottish Heritage MLitt

 What is special about this course?

-- You are taught by international experts in their fields, including the team at the Institute for Northern Studies
+- You will be taught by international experts in their fields, including the team at the Institute for Northern Studies

-- You can study completely online through the university’s virtual learning environment (VLE), which means you can fit your studies around your personal and professional commitments.
+- You will study completely online through the university’s virtual learning environment (VLE), which means you can fit your studies around your personal and professional commitments

-- 2:1 Honour degree (or international equivalent) in a relevant subject such as history, business studies, archaeology, literature or ethnology.
+- 2:1 honours degree (or international equivalent) in a relevant subject such as history, business studies, archaeology, literature or ethnology.